 Where there is an inheritance tax, the tax rate depends on such factors as the state, your relationship to the deceased and the amount you inherited.
 Rates across all states range from 0% up to 18% of the value of the inheritance.

 Inheritance tax is often discussed in relation to estate tax.
 However, these are two distinct taxes.
-The beneficiary pays inheritance taxes, while the government levies estate taxes on the estate of the decedent.
+The beneficiary pays inheritance taxes, while the federal government and 12 states, plus the District of Columbia, levy estate taxes on the estate of the decedent.
 Assets may be subject to both estate and inheritance taxes, neither of the taxes or just one of them.

 Maryland is the only state that collects both estate and inheritance taxes.
 So residents of Maryland may encounter both taxes during the probate process.
 Of course, state laws change regularly.
 That makes it incredibly important to double check with your state tax agency and an estate planning attorney.